 - Demonstrate computer skills essential for today's healthcare worker.

-- Decribe the structure and function of the major systems of the human body
+- Describe the structures and functions of the human body

-- Identify common alterations in health and measures for prevention, detection, and treatment.
+- Identify common alterations in health and appropriate measures for prevention, detection, and management.

-- Demonstrate knowlege of the interpersonal, ethical, and professional behaviors required in healthcare.
+- Demonstrate knowledge of the interpersonal, ethical, and professional behaviors required in healthcare.

 |BIO 1105||Fundamentals of Anatomy and Physiology||3|